 Rest Eternal – SATB with optional organ, could stand alone as an anthem.

 The first performance was in October 2012, by the University of Glasgow Chapel Choir, conducted by James Grossmith and with Andrew Forbes on organ.
 You can listen to the whole performance on SoundCloud.
-A full recording will be available on the Amemptos label in 2014.
+A full recording will be available on the Amemptos label at a future date.

 Full libretto for Requiem (words selected by Chris Hutchings and Canon Richard Orchard)